dotKokott/wavearium/README.md

 - For now we are going with svelte ts and will add a backend when it becomes necessary.

 ## Next challenges
-- Implement .wav loading!
+- How to turn .wav file into partials / custom oscillator?
-- Waveform <-> partial research
+	- ctx.createPeriodicWave?
 - Implement waveform drawing
 - More beautiful partial settings (find svelte UI toolkit)
 - Understand piano css